 In general, it is pretty safe to use the Windings font if you want to use characters such as * 8 ( to represent information for things such as e-mail address, web address and phone number.

 However, use it with caution as recipients working on non-Windows computers might not have this font installed.
-It is also needed to edit your Plain Text signature as otherwise you’ll only see the characters * 8 (
+It is also needed to edit your Plain Text signature as otherwise you’ll only see the characters which in this case would be; * 8 (

 Adding a picture/logo